kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - Deleting source DB instance do not delete the Read Replica(s).
 In case of PostgreSQL, all read replicas will be promoted to stand alone automatically.
 - MySQL doesn't provide access to binary logs, similarly PostgreSQL doesn't provide access to WAL files, to setup replication on your own.
 - Enhanced Monitoring supports every instance type except t1.micro and m1.small.
+- You cannot reduce the amount of storage once it has been allocated.
+The only way to reduce the amount of storage allocated to a DB instance is to dump the data out, create a new DB instance with less storage space, and then load the data into the new DB instance.
+- Magnetic storage is not reserved for a single DB instance, so performance can vary greatly depending on the demands placed on shared resources by other customers.
+-

 ## Identity and Access Management (IAM)